felixlopz/hubrise-test-task/content/apps/smood/en/configuration.md

 ### Service Types

 Service types such as Smood delivery, Restaurant delivery, or Takeaway, might require the corresponding ref code entry.
 Refer to your EPOS documentation on the HubRise website to verify.
+For more information on the service types supported by Smood, see [Service Types](/apps/smood/terminology#service-types).

 Additionally, from this section you can choose to mark Smood delivery orders as delivery orders or collection orders.

-For more information on service types, see [Service Types](/apps/smood/terminology#service-types).
+Restaurant delivery orders are always marked as delivery orders.

 ### Discounts

-Smood supports two types of discounts:

-- **Discounts**: TODO
-- **Promotions**: TODO

-In this section, you can configure the ref codes to use for both types of discounts.
+In this section, you can configure the ref codes to use for discounts and deals sent to HubRise:

+- **Discount**: for discounts applied to the whole order, for example a 10% discount.
+- **Promotion**: for discounts applied to a set of items, such as a menu.

 ### Charges